 212. Conditional and ancillary orders and directions

-A power of an arbitrator to make an order or give a direction (the “primary power”) includes the power to make the order subject to conditions and the power to make any ancillary order or direction the arbitrator considers appropriate for achieving the purpose for which the arbitrator may exercise the primary power.
+A power of an arbitrator to make an order or give a direction (the primary power) includes the power to make the order subject to conditions and the power to make any ancillary order or direction the arbitrator considers appropriate for achieving the purpose for which the arbitrator may exercise the primary power.

 [Section 212 inserted by No. 42 of 2004 s.
 130.]